nusolar/training-f23/src/system/goals.md

 > A project's level of importance is given by:
 > * ⚠️  ⇒  Very important, should be prioritized.
 > * ⭐️ ⇒  Important, ought to  happen eventually.
-> * 🌱 ⇒  Less critical and more freeform, will depend on time and member interest.
+> * 🌱 ⇒  Less critical and more free form, will depend on time and member interest.
 >
 > A rough estimate of the number of people that a project will require is given
 > in the __👥 [SIZE]__ field.
 Similarly, a (very) rough estimate of a project's